pevey/sveltekit-stripe/README.md

 After integrating Stripe with SvelteKit for the umpteenth time, I created this to significantly reduce the boilerplate I was writing over and over again.

-A functioning Stripe integration can be achieved with very little code:
+A functioning Stripe integration can be achieved with very little code.

 ### Example: Using on:submit|preventDefault